ByteXBit/predictive-maintanence/docs/demo-script.md

 - **Point to demonstrate:** Machine inventory management, status visualization

 ### 4. **Open a Machine and Run Prediction**
-- Click "Predict" button on "Machine B - Production Line 2" (has warning status)
+- Click the "Predict" button on "Machine B - Production Line 2" (has warning status)
 - In the modal:
   - Show date range selector (default: last 30 days)
   - Click "Run Prediction"